fengalin/midi-sniffer/README.md

 # midi-sniffer

 `midi-sniffer` is portable GUI to inspect MIDI messages on up to 2 ports.
-It's usable, but still in early development.

 ![midi-sniffer UI](assets/screenshot_20220408.png "midi-sniffer UI")

 ## Build

 You need a stable Rust toolchain for the target host.
-Get it for [this page](https://www.rust-lang.org/fr/tools/install).
+Get it from [this page](https://www.rust-lang.org/fr/tools/install).
-On Unix-like systems, you should be able to install `rustup` from your packet manager.
+On a Unix-like system, you should be able to install `rustup` from your packet manager.

 Clone the git tree and run the following command in an environment where